-- Missed opportunity to take control of the situation.
+- Missed the opportunity to take control of the situation.

-- Security team members having to perform unnecessary damage control while waiting for a decision.
+- Security team members have to perform unnecessary damage control while waiting for a decision.

 - Lost revenue as a result of the business interruption lasting longer than may have been necessary.